 The XP140 can be obtained in five different colors (black, blue, yellow, green, white), while the GX7 is available in two color-versions (black, silver).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GX7 is notably larger (12 percent) than the Fujifilm XP140.
+It is worth mentioning in this context that the XP140 is splash and dust resistant, while the GX7 does not feature any corresponding weather-sealing.
 More than that, the XP140 is water-proof up to 25m and can, thus, be used for underwater photography.